 - A maintenance agreement or plan detailing how you will support the software

 Enterprise-grade is the most mature level of software used by larger organizations for potentially sensitive situations (e.g. involving important data).
 It is thoroughly tested in different environments and scenarios to ensure security and scalability.
 Enterprise software should be designed to work in all situations and have a very defined back-up plan in case of errors.
 When this software performs incorrectly, companies can lose substantial sums of money.
 It is of utmost importance that this software runs perfectly.

 Enterprise-grade software generally costs hundreds of thousands to millions of dollars to build.
 Enterprise-grade technology needs:

 - A highly specialized development team in key disciplines (performance, security, reliability, etc.)

 - Full documentation strategy and implementation for support, team transition, training and other scenarios

 - Proper infrastructure for testing, development & rollout

-When embarking on software development, have a honest conversation about what you are building and why.
-By doing this, you can make sure that you are building what is right for you and your needs.
+When embarking on software development, have an honest conversation about what you are building and why.
+Doing so ensures you are building what is right for your needs.

 What type of software does Venuiti provide?

-Simply - the ‘right kind’ - we don’t sell you anything until we know more about what your actual needs are.
-Typically we produce relatively robust production quality and enterprise systems for most of our clients in many verticals including marketing, healthcare, financial and numerous related disciplines.
+Simply put, the right kind.
+We don’t sell you anything until we know what your needs are.
+Typically, we produce robust production-ready and enterprise-grade systems for clients in many verticals including marketing, healthcare and financial services.